Picture of dog sitting on bed at Hyatt Regency Sonoma Wine Country

 Dogs enjoy the off-leash fenced area at Casini Ranch Family Campground, Duncans Mills

-Off-leash area at Casini Ranch Family Campground, Duncans Mills
+An off-leash area at Casini Ranch Family Campground, Duncans Mills

 • Cloverdale Wine Country KOA Camping Resort (Cloverdale): Most pets are welcome, but Doberman, Rottweiler, or pit bull dog breeds or mixes are prohibited because of insurance restrictions.
 All pets must be on a leash no more than 6 feet long, with the owner on the other end of the leash.

-• River Bend Resort (Forestville): This private campground includes a dog walk area, and allows dogs in RV sites for a $5 flat fee per stay.
+• River Bend Resort (Forestville): This private campground includes a dog walk area and allows dogs in RV sites for a $5 flat fee per stay.
 However, due to insurance restrictions, pit bulls, pit bull mixes, Staffordshire terriers, and aggressive dogs are prohibited.
 Dogs must be on a leash when outdoors.

 • Sonoma County Regional Parks: The county operates more than 50 recreational sites, and most welcome licensed and well-behaved dogs on leashes no more than 6 feet long.
-Campgrounds are included at Doran Regional Park (Bodega Bay) with individual campsites (no RV hookups) and a restroom with flush toilets, electrical outlets and coin-operated showers; Gualala Point Regional Park (The Sea Ranch) with 20 tent sites (no RVs), flush toilets and a coin-operated shower; Spring Lake Regional Park (Santa Rosa) offers individual and group camping from May through September, with restrooms with flush toilets, electrical outlets and coin-operated showers (no RV hookups); the 210-acre coastal Stillwater Cove Regional Park (Jenner) with individual sites, a restroom with flush toilets, electrical outlets and coin-operated showers, and a dump station (no RV hookups); and Westside Regional Park (Bodega Bay) with individual campsites, a restroom with flush toilets, electrical outlets and coin-operated showers, and a dump station (no RV hookups).
+Campgrounds are included at Doran Regional Park (Bodega Bay) with individual campsites (no RV hookups) and a restroom with flush toilets, electrical outlets, and coin-operated showers; Gualala Point Regional Park (The Sea Ranch) with 20 tent sites (no RVs), flush toilets and a coin-operated shower; Spring Lake Regional Park (Santa Rosa) offers individual and group camping from May through September, with restrooms with flush toilets, electrical outlets, and coin-operated showers (no RV hookups); the 210-acre coastal Stillwater Cove Regional Park (Jenner) with individual sites, a restroom with flush toilets, electrical outlets and coin-operated showers, and a dump station (no RV hookups); and Westside Regional Park (Bodega Bay) with individual campsites, a restroom with flush toilets, electrical outlets and coin-operated showers, and a dump station (no RV hookups).

 Pet-friendly State and Regional Parks